SabreTools/NDecrypt/README.md

 - DevKeyX0x2C

 The last 4 are only required if you use the `-dev` flag.
 Once again, don't ask for these, please.
 If you're missing a required key, then things won't work.
 Don't blame me, blame society.
 Or something.
 And yes, I'll fix this being required across the board at some point.

+If you choose to use the `-c` option, you can instead provide your personally filled out `aes_keys.txt` file in the same folder as NDecrypt and that can be used instead.
+Please note that if you choose to use this file, you will not be able to use the `-dev` flag.
+If you forget and happen to use them together, NDecrypt will disable that flag for you.
+You're welcome.

 ## But does it work?